BreastCheck's commitment to accessibility

 - Screening promotion staff are available regionally to liaise directly with organisations and groups who may have specific screening requirements.

-- Screening promotion staff interact with health professionals in supporting individuals with specific requirements to support them in screening.
+- Screening promotion staff work with health professionals to support individuals with specific requirements who wish to attend for screening.

 A team has been formed to review accessibility of the BreastCheck service.
 In addition the access team will: